 Again the market was not impressed by value and only a small number were sold before the firm again went bust in 1922 and was offered for sale as 'a going concern ' on Dec 12th.
 Some assembled machines appeared in ads in 1923-24 but the name was bought by Albert Horrocks of Bolton in 1927 and he started with a completely new saddle-tank machine for the 1928 season with bought in Villiers and JAP engines and Albion and Sturmey gearboxes.
 The only unusual feature was extra double stays either side of the front down tube which had dubious technical advantage.

-Having also advertised a 3-wheel cyclecar under the Royal Ruby name in 1927, this enterprise was left to it's designer Maurice Edwards (there is no evidence that more than a prototype was made) who manufactured small numbers to his design under the 'MEB' brand name.
-There is no evidence that motorcycle production carried on after 1931, though occasional adverts in the trade press suggest that odd machines may have been assembled from remaining spares up to 1933.
+Having also advertised a 3-wheel cyclecar under the Royal Ruby name in 1927, this enterprise was left to it's designer Maurice Edwards who manufactured small numbers to his design under the 'MEB' brand name - and possibly only built a single prototype.
+There is no evidence that motorcycle production carried on after 1931, though occasional adverts in the trade press suggest that some machines may have been assembled from remaining spares up to 1933.
 There are around 15 survivors worldwide, mainly from the prolific Ancoats period.

 I am happy to attempt to answer any queries.

 Tue Mar 31 2015

 Tragatsch give years as 1909-1933, and says that the marque used engines of its own manufacture as well as JAP singles and V-Twins, and Villiers two-strokes.
 The fact that Royal Ruby incorporated its own castings onto proprietary engines explains this error.

 More on the history of Ruby Cycle Co.